-shelet Computer

-For The First

 50 People!

-54. Defendants also advertise their Preview Events through targeted television infomercials featuring a sponsoring celebrity in cities throughout the country.
-Through these infomercials, Defendants claim that consumers will be able to get access to a proven system used by the featured celebrities themselves to make money in real estate, that the consumers do not need to have any previous real estate experience or their own money or credit to use this system to succeed, and that consumers can receive pre-approved real estate funding from the sponsoring celebrity's "money partners."
+56. The Nudge Defendants also advertise their Preview Events through targeted television infomercials featuring a sponsoring celebrity in cities throughout the country.

+Through these infomercials, the Nudge Defendants claim that consumers will be able to get access to a proven system used by the featured celebrities themselves to make money in real estate, that the consumers do not need to have any previous real estate experience or their own money or credit to use this system to succeed, and that consumers can receive pre-approved real estate funding from the sponsoring celebrity's "money partners."